aramzcrypto/bitz-mining/README.md

 solana address
 ```

 Transfer at least 0.005 ETH to this address on the Eclipse network.
-You can use a bridge service to move ETH from Ethereum mainnet to Eclipse, or purchase directly from a supporting exchange.
+You can use a bridge to move ETH from Ethereum mainnet or Layer 2 networks to Eclipse via [https://app.eclipse.xyz/bridge](https://app.eclipse.xyz/bridge) or [https://www.relay.link/bridge/eclipse](https://www.relay.link/bridge/eclipse).
+FYI, [Backpack wallet](https://backpack.app/download) supports Eclipse network.

 ## Mining Configuration